 When the Options…▸Application▸Show file versions from SCM systems option is checked, Merge endeavours to find any other versions of the file you are comparing from the relevant configuration management system repository.
 If a Perforce, Subversion, Mercurial or Git URI has been specified in the filename entry field, Merge will search the repository from which it loaded the file for any other revisions.
 Otherwise, if a file has been loaded from the local disk or a network volume and is part of a client workspace, Merge will search the relevant repository for which credentials have been supplied on the Credentials options page.

-If the Options…▸Application▸Show file and folder versions from System Restore option is checked, Merge will show any versions of the file you are comparing that have been stored by Windows System Protection or the Araxis Snapshot Service.
-For more information, see Accessing Versions Stored by Windows System Protection or the Araxis Snapshot Service.
+If the Options…▸Application▸Show file and folder versions from System Restore option is checked, Merge will show any versions of the file you are comparing that have been stored by Windows System Protection.
+For more information, see Accessing Versions Stored by Windows System Protection.

 Three-way file comparisons